THE RAILROAD DEGREE

 Past Master Bill Held Jr. and company called on the Wilmington & Western Railroad to inquire to use their train to transport a large Masonic body from the rail station to a grassed picnic area deep inside the woods of the Brandywine Valley next to the Red Clay Creek to confer the degree.
 After an understanding and contract were agreed upon, the site was blessed in accordance to the Lodge's Charter, ornate wooden chairs and an altar were fabricated by the hands of Past Grand Master Dale Irwin, decorations and Lodge instruments were created from railroad lanterns, spikes and knockers, and the event was advertised by word of mouth and social media.

-To entertain the guests which would come multiple states and Lodges, Brother Fred Palmer designed a specialty Masonic pins and collared shirts for the event.
+To entertain the guests which would come multiple states and Lodges, Brother Fred Palmer designed a specialty Masonic pin and collared shirt for the event.
 The late Past Master Ken Weaver was able to prepare plenty of food for the inaugural guests, as they awaited.
 At the site of the degree by the flowing creek, the crowd of Masons amassed with folding chairs, surrounded the area awaiting the degree.
-In the end, the First Annual Master Mason Railroad was a huge success.
+In the end, the First Annual Master Mason Railroad Degree was a huge success.
 Imagine a degree conferred on a brisk Spring day, the sounds of the trees, the flowing creek and rhythmic sounds of the birds.
 It was sight and sound to behold.